 For me, when working alone in my studio or writing, I see and feel the presence of personal connections from the past, present and future everywhere.
 My soul is always connecting, on some level, to every single person, place and thing I come in contact with throughout my life.
 It is both gratifying and overwhelming.
 And takes being alone to come to this conclusion.

-This kind of reminiscence does not happen when you are surrounded by the minutia of everyday life and people.
+This kind of reminiscence does not happen when you are surrounded by the minutiae of everyday life and people.
 Our monkey minds cannot fully grasp them when we are constantly distracted.
 And most folks do not or can not take the time to recognize these epiphanies.
 Often because they are afraid of the implications.

 These personal revelations can only happen when it is just you alone with your soul.